strawberrypie/rusentiment/en_annotation.md

 - No need to help <span style="float:right;"> [no sentiment]</span>
 - we are hiring! :) <span style="float:right;"> [no sentiment]</span>

-<div style="text-align: justify">Such posts should be annotated with the**“no sentiment" label**, because the smileys here are used to simply mimic the facial expressions in a normal face-to-face conversation rather than express strong sentiment.
-Besides, they are easy to detect automatically. </div>
+Such posts should be annotated with the**“no sentiment" label**, because the smileys here are used to simply mimic the facial expressions in a normal face-to-face conversation rather than express strong sentiment.
+Besides, they are easy to detect automatically.

 2. smileys MIRROR the sentiment expressed verbally: